Interview with author Ingrid Walter

 A. The inspiration for this edition came from my desire to do something that might help people cope with the many challenges faced as a result of the COVID 19 pandemic.
 This is a time when people need to be resilient, smart, thoughtful and strong.
 These proverbs from Jamaica offer a treasure trove of life lessons that help people survive and build resilience.
 Many of them are quite funny and entertaining.
 I also thought creating a game with these proverbs, would be a good way for people to gain wisdom, and add laughter to their lives.
 Laughter can be healing during tough times.

-So, apart from updating the book with family and island pictures, I added the game “A So it Guh” which in English means, “That’s the Way it Is”.
+So, apart from updating the book with family and colorful island pictures, information on a couple more famous Jamaicans, and some popular Jamaican dishes, I added the game “A So it Guh” which in English means, “That’s the Way it Is”.
 As a Jamaican Canadian I have often had a tremendous amount of fun with Canadians and people from other parts of the world while we all did our best impressions of the Jamaican dialect.

-I made the book available as an eBook, in pocket and standard size paperbacks and as a Kobo audio book, to give more options for purchase and enjoyment.
+I made the book available as a 2nd edition eBook and audio book, as well as a color photo edition pocket and standard size paperback, to give readers more options for purchase and enjoyment.

 Q: How would you describe your book?

-A: A Sea of Wisdom Island Proverbs - Jamaica – 2nd edition combines a rich mix of unforgettable, funny and sage Jamaican proverbs with choice information about the island’s celebrity residents and visitors, its natural beauty, history, folklore and culture.
-It’s a great life companion and good travel buddy if you are heading to Jamaica.
+A: A Sea of Wisdom Island Proverbs - Jamaica – Color Photo Edition combines a rich mix of unforgettable, funny and sage Jamaican proverbs with choice information about the island’s celebrity residents and visitors, its natural beauty, history, cuisine, folklore and culture.
+It’s a great life companion and a good, little travel buddy if you are heading to Jamaica.

 It pays tribute to the late Bob Marley, who I was fortunate to know.
 A lot of people may not be aware of this, but a number of Bob’s songs feature popular Jamaican proverbial phrases.